sara-sabr/ITStrategy/_pages/en/capabilities.md

 - Automated deployments scripts for a exploratory test environments
 - Increase test coverage and extend the deployments product as the product or service evolves

-Please note, write your **unit tests** before writing code to improve the code are testable and the tests are maintainable.
+It is also recommended to write your **unit tests** before writing code to improve the code are testable and the tests are maintainable.

-Also, write a small number of **acceptance tests** for the high-value functionality.
+Finally, you can write a small number of **acceptance tests** for the high-value functionality.

 Make sure you require developers to write unit and acceptance tests for any new functionality, and any functionality you are changing.

 *Learn more about [Continuous Testing](https://cloud.google.com/solutions/devops/devops-tech-test-automation)*